inframanufaktur/no-11/readme.md

 ### CSS

 This project is using PostCSS to bring next generation CSS into the present.
+Further, we have added some plugins to enable sass like syntax, like variables or mixins.

 Add CSS files in `./_src/assets/css/`.
-Afterwards you can add the entry point in `./_src/data/css.js`.
+11ty detects all files ending in `.css` in this folder and creates entry points for them.
 This will make the contents of the parsed file available in the [global data cascade](https://www.11ty.dev/docs/data-global/).

-💁 Compilation happens through `./_helper/compileCss.js`
+💁 Compilation happens through `./_helper/compileCss.js`.

 ## Tooling